Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

  1 file changed, 1 insertion(+)
 ```

-In addition to copying text from the terminal to a file, the `cat` command can
-be used going the other way for getting a quick look at a short file.
-For
-longer files, use `less`, which lets you go through a file a page at a time.
-As you might expect, it's an improved version of an older command called
+In addition to copying text from the terminal to a file, the `cat` command can be used going the other way for getting a quick look at a short file.
+For longer files, use `less`, which lets you go through a file a page at a time.
+As you might expect, it's an improved version of an older Unix command called `more`.
+(And it has nothing to do with the cat on your keyboard.)
-`more`.

-Revert isn't the only way to fix this; you could simply have edited `site.css`
-and committed the changed file.
-That's harder if the changes you committed
-were extensive, and in any case the `revert` is a good way to signal your
+Revert isn't the only way to fix this; you could simply have edited `site.css` and committed the changed file.
+That's harder if the changes you committed were extensive, and in any case the `revert` is a good way to signal your intent.
-intent.

 You can also remove the most recent commit with